botpress/botpress/.github/CONTRIBUTING.md

 If you are reading this, you must really like what we are doing and thank you for that.
 Giving time to a community is the most meaningful way to contribute.
 In that sense, we want to make sure contributors, maintainers and everyone else working on this project can make the biggest impact possible with the time they have to give.

-The following information are here to walk you through your first and future contributions.
-Following these guidelines also helps to communicate that you respect the time of the developers managing and developing this open source project.
+The following information is here to walk you through your first and future contributions.
+Following these guidelines also helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### Ground Rules
-As contributors you should be respectful and considerate of others - both contributors and non-contributors alike.
+As contributors, you should be respectful and considerate of others - both contributors and non-contributors alike.
 Please refer to the [code of conduct](./CODE_OF_CONDUCT.md) for our and your responsibilities to the rest of the community.

 ### New to contributing to open-source?
 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

-If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed and that you need to update your branch so it's easier to merge.
 Git can be confusing at times, but essentially this means the project history ends up being cleaner - there's an overview of why we might ask you to rebase [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 ### Why become a contributor :robot:?